 “Diurnal” means the division of hours within a month between Heavy Load Hours (HLH) and Light Load Hours (LLH).

+“Exhibit A” means Exhibit A of a customer’s CHWM Contract.

-“Existing Capacity Credit” means a capacity credit applied when a Load Following Customer has a Dedicated Resource that is an Existing Resource and that has a capacity obligation greater than its monthly Exhibit A amount, as described in Section 4.3.6.1.
+“Existing Capacity Credit” means a capacity credit applied when a Load Following Customer has a Dedicated Resource that is an Existing Resource and that has a peak capacity obligation under the Load Following Customer’s Exhibit A that is greater than the monthly average of the Existing Resource’s Exhibit A energy obligation, as described in Section 4.3.6.1.

 “Existing Public” means that, within the PRDM for purposes of annexation considerations for the RICc and RICm, Existing Public is defined in ordinal relation to a new Public.